telerik/winforms-docs/controls/heatmap/colorizers.md

 # Colorizers

 This topic aims to get you familiar with all types of colorizers you may use to change the visualization of RadHeatMap.
 Depending on the heatmap's [Definition]({%slug heatmap-definition-types%}), the colorizer may be different according to the data that should be displayed.
-By default, **RadTreeMap** uses a **HeatMapGradientColorizer** with with two **GradientStop**s.
+By default, **RadTreeMap** uses a **HeatMapGradientColorizer** with two **GradientStop**s.

 ## Colorizers in a Horizontal/Vertical Definition